remy/remysharp.com/public/drafts/muddling-my-way-through-real-time.md

 What's particularly useful about many of these libraries is that they provide both sides of the infrastructure required to achieve real time, and usually require very little to get started.

+### Socket.IO

+Possibly the most well known, and recently moved to 1.0.

 * libraries